robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Silence.

-I glanced at Lauren—she was staring at her plate, suddenly without words.
+I glanced at Lauren — she was staring at her plate, suddenly without words.
 Her smile had faded.
 I watched her face, which had gone suddenly soft.
 After a long moment, she sighed, her eyes seeking mine.

 "Sorry, just had this thought," she said.
 "I used to think I was protecting a gentle boy from a bruising world.
 At least I got the protecting bit right.
 Just not the noun."

 Lauren's smile was thin.

-"Did I ever tell you about this time—I think she was five, then—she asked me why I never wore nice things."
+"Did I ever tell you about this time — I think she was five, then — she asked me why I never wore nice things."
 Her look went far away and her voice followed.
 "Why didn't I see it then?"

 I rose out of my chair, a growing tightness in my chest.
 I circled round Lauren's chair and wrapped my arms around her.
 She took in a deep breath and melted into me.